The Tragic Death of Longshoreman Clarence Clemons

 The Inquest

-The inquest began on January 6 with a packed courthouse; 250 spectators were turned away, despite demands for a larger room.
-90% of the 84 who attended were black, with several white spectators representing the human rights community.
-Despite the obvious intersection of class and race in this case, the jury consisted entirely of middle-class white males – and contrary to common practice, they had been selected from as far away as Burnaby.
-Both the black community and the Communists decried this decision.
+The inquest began on January 6, 1953 with a packed courthouse; 250 spectators were turned away, despite demands for a larger room.
+90 percent of the 84 who attended were Black, with several White spectators representing the human rights community.
+Despite the obvious intersection of class and race in this case, the jury consisted entirely of middle-class White males – and contrary to common practice, they had been selected from as far away as Burnaby.

 Over 50 witnesses were called.
-It was the largest public inquiry since the 1945 S.S.
-Greenhill Park explosion, which claimed the lives of 8 workers.
-The police testified that the scuffle lasted almost 10 minutes and continued even after Clemons had been placed in the “paddy wagon”.
+The police testified that the scuffle lasted almost 10 minutes and continued even after Clemens had been placed in the “paddy wagon”.
 One officer admitted he hit him so hard that he injured his own hand.
-They claimed it was an appropriate use of force after Clarence went “absolutely berserk”; but according to another witness, they had handcuffed Clemons and beat him mercilessly with fists, boots and a truncheon.
+They claimed it was an appropriate use of force after Clarence went “absolutely berserk”; but according to another witness, they had handcuffed Clemens and beat him mercilessly with fists, boots and a truncheon.
 The Chinese-Canadian café staff denied having called for any assistance and didn’t recall any trouble.
-Clarence’s criminal history was also paraded through the court, a clear attempt at character assassination.
-John Stanton, lawyer representing the Pacific Tribune, was overruled in his objection to this evidence.
+Clarence’s criminal history was also paraded through the court.
+John Stanton, the lawyer representing the Pacific Tribune, was overruled in his objection to this evidence.
 However, it was the testimony of medical professionals that would push the final decision.

 Vancouver Sun, Jan.
 7, 1953.